 To be eligible to apply for the DIS Graduate Program, you must meet the following minimum requirements.
 Applications that do not meet these criteria will not be considered.

-- Must have completed a Bachelor or postgraduate degree between December 2016 and December 2019
+- Must have completed a Bachelor or postgraduate degree within the last three years

 - Must be a current citizen or permanent resident of South Australia